-A past practice is any long-standing, frequent practice that is accepted and known about by the union and management.
-A practice that meets the standards of being a bone fide past practice is considered to be part of the contract.
+A past practice is any long-standing, frequent practice that is accepted and known about by both the union and management.
+A practice that meets the standards of being a bona fide past practice is considered to be part of the contract.
 Since it is part of the contract, grievances can be filed if management violates a past practice.
 In most cases management cannot end a past practice without first bargaining with the union.
 In some cases management must wait until contract negotiations to change a past practice.

 Types of Past Practices

 There are three categories of past practice.
 The “contract clarifying past practice” is the strongest type and the “contract conflicting past practice” presents the weakest legal argument.

 These practices come into being when there is contract language that is vague or general.
 The practice clarifies the meaning of the language.